 Try all sorts of vegetables, fruits, and plants on your slug or snail.
 Slugs and snails seem most partial to soft fruits and vegetables such as cucumber, summer squash, and zucchini (sliced); leafy greens like lettuce, mustard greens, and dandelion greens; and fruit like strawberries and peaches.
 Ornamental plants like hostas, oxalis, and similar are also an option.
 Different species have different preferences; it’s best to experiment.

 Commercial invertebrate food is also an option for feeding slugs.
 Repashy’s Bug Burger is usually accepted by slugs.
 Ken’s Premium Veggie Sticks with Calcium are a great choice, especially for snails.

 Slugs can also eat small amounts of high protein food like fish food or dog food.
 Some species need more protein in their diet than others.
 (Some species are entirely predatory; be sure to look up the species you wish to keep.)

 Commercial food should be supplemented with a variety of fresh food.

 Slugs and especially snails must have a piece of cuttlebone (find it at your local petstore, in the bird section) to gnaw on and keep their shells strong.
 A calcium powder purchased at the pet store and sprinkled over the food is another option, and some people even feed them crushed tums.

-Don't use hairsprays, aresols or other sprays around your slugs and snails (even in the same room).
-They will absorb it through their skin and it can kill them.
+Slugs and snails absorb everything through their skin.
+Do not use hairsprays, spray cleaners, or other sprays around your slugs and snails (even in the same room).

 The first thing to keep in mind is that mating can be very hard on your slug or snail, and some (about a third) do not survive after laying eggs.
 Keep this in mind if you intend to keep more than one slug or snail together.
 Most of this information is gathered from breeding snails (which are kept in captivity and bred as a food source for humans) but much of it applies to slugs as well.